voltura/WeekNumber/README.md

 ## Features

 Options to start with Windows, auto update, customize colors, resolution and set calendar rules via right-click on the application icon.
-The executable is tiny and its memory consumption low.
+The application is tiny and its memory consumption low.
 For details see _Help section_ below.

 ## Screenshots